StudioAnthropophobia/photoshop-spritesheet-atlas/README.md

 ## ~~Frequently Asked~~ Anticipated Questions
 **Can I generate a different atlas format?**
-  - Not out of the box, but you could modify the `PrunedLayerData` class and `pruneLayerData()` function in _PrunedLayerData.jsx_ to get a output data format of your liking.
+- Not out of the box, but you could modify the `AtlasFrame` class in *AtlasFrame.jsx* and `createAtlasObject()` function in _SpriteDataCollection.jsx_ to get a output data format of your liking.
-    If you don't want to use json at all, you could modify `exportJSON()` in _OutputFiles.jsx_ to use something else.
+- If you don't want to use json at all, you need to also modify/change `exportJSON()` in _OutputFiles.jsx_ to use something else.

 **Can I get other image format than png?**
   - Not out of the box, but you could modify `exportPNG()` in _OutputFiles.jsx_ to suit your needs.
-  - You can also tick *"Leave destination document open"* from the options, and convert it to whatever you want after the script finishes.
+  - For single cases you could tick *"Leave destination document open"* from the options, and then convert the sheet to whatever format you want after the script finishes.
 (The png file would still be generated, though).

 **Why does my output sheet contain a lot of empty space?**
   1. If the empty space is between sprites, check your layers for any stray (possibly semi-transparent) pixels.
   2. Try playing around with the *padding* and *packing options* in the options panel
-  3. If these steps don't work, maybe you could try adding more sprites to the document, to utilize the space more efficiently?
-  4. Improve the `buildTree()` function in _PackingTree.jsx_.
-(Currently, the packing algorithm simply tries to repeatedly fit the frames into a canvas of a defined size, scaling the canvas up with each iteration, until all the frames fit).
-  5. Else go through the 5 stages of grief
-  6. -> "It is what it is."
+  3. Improve the packing algorithm in _PackingTree.jsx_.

 **The script fails with *"internal error"*, *"could not complete..."* or *"Merge Layers not available"***
   - Although quite rare, these errors sometimes pop up, seemingly at random.
 I don't yet know exactly what's the cause, but I am looking into it.
 Let me know if you have insight on the matter.
 Sometimes these steps help:
       - Restart Photoshop and try again.
 (Yeah...)
       - Check your document's layer structure for conflicting names.
 Ideally, all layers and groups should be named uniquely (Except **\[P]** layers of course).
-      - Make a new group on your document's root level and put your entire layer structure inside it.
-Then try running the script again.
+      - Make a new group on your document's root level and put your entire layer structure inside it, then try running the script again.

 **The script fails with stack overflow**
   - Since the packing algorithm uses a binary tree with recursive insert operations, and the stack depth in Photoshop's scripting environment seems to be a little over a thousand, a stack overflow can occur if you have hundreds of sprites in your document.
 If that's not the case, it is likely a bug.
 If you want to contribute, you could rewrite the packing tree operations to iterative ones to work around this limitation.
 (I was initially going to do that, but saw no need for such large sprite sheets).